 - Understand future ownership plans for the family and business assets

-- Determine how decisions will be made by future owners
+- Determine how decisions will be made within the family and ownership groups

 - Find a strategy for resolving disagreements and conflicts